MattMorrison94/MattMorrison94/README.md

 # Hello, I'm MattMorrison94! 👋

-Passionate Coding | Aspiring Developer | <!-- Open Source Contributor -->
+Passionate Coder | Aspiring Developer | <!-- Open Source Contributor -->

 Welcome to my GitHub profile!
 I'm Matt, an aspiring web developer based in Adelaide, South Australia.
 I have a keen interest in Frontend & iOS App Development, and I love to code, workout and play video games in my downtine.
 I am currently learning to code with Codecademy's online platform!
 Feel free to explore my repositories, and don't hesitate to reach out if you have any questions or just want to chat!